noahehall/theBookOfNoah/architecture/rest.md

     - strategies
       - document style
         - send the XML message as part of SOAP request which is not possible in RPC style
-        - suitable in applications where xml messages is treated s document and content of that document can change and the intention of web service does not depend on the content of the xml message
+        - suitable in applications where xml messages is treated as document and content of that document can change and the intention of web service does not depend on the content of the xml message
       - RPC style
         -
     - stateless